holdex/developers/docs/CONTRIBUTING.md

    and QA (20–30%).
 Open the PR early so time tracking starts from the beginning, including investigation.
 1. **Assign at least one reviewer** (team or individual).
+1. **Include a preview link** — if your changes are visually verifiable (UI, design, or any deployable artifact), add a link to the deployed preview or prototype in the PR description.
 1. **Mark as ready for review** only once all steps above are complete.

 > [!NOTE]